tacman/mailtrap/sfcasts/outline/outline.md

   - Let's add our messenger worker!
   - Under workers, add `messenger:`
     - Then: `cmd: ['symfony', 'console', 'messenger:consume', 'async']`
+    - And: `watch: ['config', 'src', 'templates', 'vendor']`
+    - The `watch` option will restart the worker if files in these directories change
   - We need to restart the webserver to pick up this change
   - At your terminal:
     - Run `symfony server:stop`